 The worst flood in U.S. history resulted from a dam break upstream from Johnstown, Pennsylvania, on May 31, 1889.
 Although ample warnings were given, they were disregarded by many townspeople, and 2,200 residents died.

-Hurricane Katrina, August 2005 a Category 4 hurricane along the eastern LA-western MS coastlines, resulted in severe storm surge damage (maximum surge probably exceeded 25 feet) along the LA-MS-AL coasts, wind damage, and the failure of parts of the levee system in New Orleans.
+Hurricane Katrina, a Category 4 hurricane along the eastern LA-western MS coastlines in August 2005, resulted in severe storm surge damage (maximum surge probably exceeded 25 feet) along the LA-MS-AL coasts, wind damage, and the failure of parts of the levee system in New Orleans.
 Inland effects included high winds and some flooding in the states of AL, MS, FL, TN, KY, IN, OH, and GA.
 Preliminary estimate of well over $100 billion in damage/costs and more than 1200 fatalities.

 On February 26, 1972, the Buffalo Creek Dam located in southern West Virginia collapsed sending a black wave of water through one coal mining town after another, and killing more than 100 people.
 4,000 people were left homeless.

 On July 31, 1976, a storm in northern Colorado dumped a foot of rain into the Big Thompson Canyon producing a raging torrent of water 19 feet high and resulting in 145 deaths.